 This post explores a little experiment I ran in February using OpenAI’s GPT3, Google Collab, Python and this interesting hack to summarize CJEU cases.
 I originally posted this on LI in February and forgot to post it here, with new updates on v3 of the same code.

 After the Dutch National Cyber Security Centre published the Greenberg Traurig analysis of data transfers and the US CLOUD Act (https://lnkd.in/gmcvtCsP), we at Castlebridge HQ realized we needed to provide some practical guidance of our own on the state of hashtag#data hashtag#transfers, particularly to the hashtag#US.

-At some point though, a thought came to me -- what does a good tech stack look like?
+At some point though, a thought came to me — what does a good tech stack look like?
 What kind of benchmark or best practice should I advise clients on?
 How can data controllers do things in a privacy-preserving way?
 And so I asked Noyb, CNIL and the Austrian DSB if they would, in the interests of transparency, share their tech stacks and best practice.
-It didn't go well.

 It didn’t go well.